 Away from human concepts

 How to understand how animals feel emotionally and physically, their needs, their relationship with their environment, their congeners or their guardians?
 How to better understand the root cause of a behavior or to investigate past traumas (such as abandonment or abuse)?
-“As a general rule, the first vector found in animals is love, the attention they receive from us and the way we are meeting their basic needs.
-Twenty years ago, we were still wondering if an animal had feelings.
+“As a general rule, the first vector found in animals is the attention they receive from us and the way we are meeting their basic needs.
+Twenty years ago, many were still wondering if an animal had feelings.
 Another important point is to ask ourselves: when we want to communicate with an animal, for whom are we doing it?
-For ourselves or from a real concern for the well being of the animal, in a real encounter, a real dialogue? “ Canal, entremeteuse, Harmonie only opens the door if there is a commitment to listen to what the animal has to say: they will be expecting a change, an exchange, an answer: “In the same way, if the animal delivers something, it is important, even if I do not always understand what they are refering to.
-I’m not in their life, I do not know what they are experiencing together.
-That’s why I pledge to deliver the wholeness of the information I receive. “ Communication can also prepare for future changes (a trip, an absence).
+For ourselves or from a real concern for the well being of the animal, in a real encounter, a real dialogue? “ Harmonie only opens the door if there is a commitment to listen to what the animal has to say: they will be expecting a change, an exchange, an answer: “In the same way, if the animal delivers something, it is important, even if I do not always understand what they are refering to, that I make sure to share what I perceived.
+I’m not in their life, I do not know what they are experiencing.
+That’s why I pledge to deliver the wholeness of the information I receive.”
+Communication can also prepare for future changes (a trip, an absence).

 In this kind of matter, we are trying to avoid any anthropomorphism, sentimentalism or other projection onto the animal world.
 We must understand that animals do not have certain traits of humans.
-Their memory is based on their senses and not on mind concepts.
+It is said that their memory is based on their senses and not on mind concepts but is that true?
 Their memories seem to resemble images, sounds, sensations, smells: “to communicate something to them, I connect to the feeling, as if I was put a sensation in an envelope and if I was sending it to them.
 They communicate in all forms: kinetic, visual, olfactory, visual.
 I am sometimes impressed by the accuracy of the information.
 Some words can also come to my mind: intimidation, humiliation, terror, for me to understand the experience they have been through.”
 Another big difference with the human race, animals do not seem to return to the past like we do.
 They suffer from a situation but do not make judgments around it.
 There is no manipulation, no twisted mind: “a beaten dog does not forget.
-However, his tendency to unconditional love will always prevail; he will always end up coming back to the person, to the group.”
-We think they forget because they are just wired differently.
-They live the present moment and do not worry about what will come tomorrow or what has happened before.
-Animals have no sense of manipulation, they do not ruminate about their past stories.
+However, his tendency to unconditional love will always prevail; he will always end up coming back to the person, to the group.
+We think they forget because they are just wired differently.”
 Another concept that is alien to them is temporality: “the fact that we are bound by time, that we live taking into account our obligations is a notion that I have to explain to them many times, just as a child who would be discovering life.”

 The right action